 DHCS, DMHC, and CDSS will implement the monitoring requirements of this subdivision by doing the following:

-The State and CMS will jointly: 1) review the health plan’s provider network to ensure an adequate number of providers are available to beneficiaries; 2) examine financial solvency of the health plans; 3) verify that requirements of timely access to medical care being met; and 4) conduct medical surveys with beneficiaries and onsite surveys of health plans on a recurring basis.
+The State and CMS will jointly: 1) review the health plan’s provider network to ensure an adequate number of providers are available to beneficiaries; 2) examine financial solvency of the health plans; 3) verify that requirements of timely access to medical care are being met; and 4) conduct medical surveys with beneficiaries and onsite surveys of health plans on a recurring basis.

 DMHC and DHCS will submit an annual joint report on financial audits performed on health plans.

-DHCS will coordinate with DMHC, DSS, and CMS to monitor corrective action plans and performance of the health plans.
+DHCS will coordinate with DMHC, CDSS, and CMS to monitor corrective action plans and performance of the health plans.

-DHCS will continue to work with stakeholders and CMS to develop ongoing quality measures for health plans for the demonstration, which will include primary and acute care, LTSS, and behavioral health services.
+DHCS will continue to work with stakeholders and CMS to develop ongoing quality measures for health plans for the Demonstration, which will include primary and acute care, LTSS, and behavioral health services.

-The State will continue to contract with an External Quality Review Organization (EQRO) to audit health plans for quality measures and will contract with a EQRO to audit encounter data as well.
+The State will continue to contract with an External Quality Review Organization (EQRO) to audit health plans for quality measures and will contract with an EQRO to audit encounter data as well.

-In conjunction with the demonstration evaluation efforts, DHCS and CDSS will monitor the utilization of medical services and LTSS (including IHSS), and will identify and share any significant changes in aggregate or average utilization among beneficiaries participating in the demonstration or the CCI.
+In conjunction with the Demonstration evaluation efforts, DHCS and CDSS will monitor the utilization of medical services and LTSS (including IHSS), and will identify and share any significant changes in aggregate or average utilization among beneficiaries participating in the Demonstration.

 (9) Local Stakeholder Advisory Groups Established by Health Plans

 With CMS, DHCS is developing joint readiness review standards for health plans, which will include requirements for local stakeholder advisory groups.
-As noted below, all health plans have already met with local stakeholders, and most have established ongoing stakeholder advisory groups.

-Examples of health plan stakeholder meetings are provided below.
-Complete information from each health plan will be provided in the final transition plan.

-Hospital and Provider Groups: Health Netplans throughout the state have convened advisory committee and town hall meetings with hospitals and provider groups.
+The health plans are meeting with stakeholder groups and planning ongoing meetings of advisory groups.
+Examples of local stakeholder outreach activities, by county, appear below.
+DHCS has encouraged health plans to obtain input from beneficiaries, and to conduct public beneficiary stakeholder meetings in their areas.

+Alameda

+Alameda Alliance for Health and Anthem/Blue Cross/CareMore

+This group formed the Alameda County Dual Demonstration Steering Committee meeting.
+The collective county-wide group met on May 23, June 3, June 28, and September 5, 2012.
+At these meeting, representatives from the following organizations/programs attend: County Social Services, County Public Authority, IHSS, Agency on Aging (AOA), MSSP, CBAS, County Mental Health, Hospital Association Regional Representatives, Centers for Independent Living, and Skilled Nursing Home and Residential Care Home facilities.

+Los Angeles

+LA Care

+LA Care held stakeholder meetings and has three more planned; is a member of the Duals Steering Committee; contracts with Neighborhood Legal Services for presentations; and formed the Hospital Advisory Committee.

+Health Net

+Health Net has collaborated with LA Care to develop a streamlined stakeholder outreach process for community agencies.
+Three workgroups have been formed and meet on a regular basis to help define and develop the operational model for incorporating LTSS and behavioral health into the Demonstration operating model.
+Participants include representatives from the health plans, CDSS, DHCS, AOA, Department of Mental Health (CDMH) and the Department of Public health (CDPH).

+Riverside and San Bernardino

+Inland Empire Health Plan

+Has three existing stakeholder committees: Inland Empire Disability Collaborative, Persons with Disabilities Workgroup, and Provider Advisory Committee.
+Has plans to form the Inland Empire Disability Collaborative to meet with over 400 representatives of community and social organizations each month.
+This facilitates flow of communications between Inland Empire Coordinated Care Advisory Committee and other groups.